Starwood (nightclub)

 The Starwood was a popular nightclub and music venue in West Hollywood, California from early 1973 to 1981.
-Many punk bands and heavy metal bands started their careers playing at the club.
+Many punk bands and heavy metal bands, including Van Halen, started their careers playing at the club.
 The Starwood was located on the northwest corner of Santa Monica Blvd. and Crescent Heights Blvd.

 History

 P.J.'s (1961-1973)

 The Starwood was preceded by P.J.'s, a fashionable jazz and pop music nightclub during the 1960s, which attracted a large number of film and TV personalities, and some old school jazz musicians.
-Established in February 1961 by Paul Raffles, Chuck Murano, Bill Daugherty, and Elmer Valentine, it hosted such acts as the Bobby Fuller Four, the Standells, Rufus Thomas, Trini Lopez, and Kool & the Gang, all of whom recorded live albums there.
-Other notable performers at the venue were the Flying Burrito Brothers, and Tim Buckley.
+Established in February 1961 by Paul Raffles, Chuck Murano, Bill Daugherty, and Elmer Valentine, it hosted such acts as The Bobby Fuller Four, The Standells, Rufus Thomas, Trini Lopez, and Kool & the Gang, all of whom recorded live albums there.
+Other notable performers at the venue were The Flying Burrito Brothers, and Tim Buckley.
 The club was managed by Valentine until he left to cofound the Whisky a Go Go in January 1964.

 In late 1971, P.J.'s was bought by alleged organized crime figures Eddie Nash and Dominic Lucci, together with Hal Glickman.
 After receiving a light renovation, the club was reopened to the public in January, 1972.